Cipher Decoding - Encoding Tools

 • Great for beginners

 Don't know which cipher was used?
-Our brute force decoder tries Atbash and all 26 Caesar shifts to crack the code!
+Our brute force decoder tries Atbash and all 26 Caesar shifts, and optional 380 Rail Fence combinations to crack the code!

 • Tests 27 methods at once